kidscancode/godot_guides/beginner_game/godot_3_beginner_game.md

 However, this results in two problems:

-*   If you hold down both "left" and "right" at the same time, the player will move left (because of the order of the `if` statement).
+*   If you hold down both "left" and "right" at the same time, the player will move left (because of the order of the `if` statements).
 *   If you hold down both "up" and "right" at the same time (or any other diagonal) the combined `x` and `y` velocity will result in the player moving faster due to the Pythogorean theorem (about 40% faster, in fact).

-We can solve both of these problems, as well as reduce the amount of code, by taking advantage of the fact that in GDScript `true/false` values are equivalent to `1/0` and combine the opposite keys to get a resulting direction.
+We can solve both of these problems, as well as reduce the amount of code, by taking advantage of the fact that in GDScript (and many other languages) `true/false` values are equivalent to `1/0`.
+We can thus combine the opposite keys to get a resulting direction (`1`, `0`, or `-1`).

 Then, we _normalize_ the velocity, which means we set its _length_ to `1`, and multiply by the desired speed.
 This means no more fast diagonal movement.